thediveo/ThirdFlow/README.md

 ## License

-The //Third Flow// plugin is covered by the following licenses:
+The Third Flow plugin is covered by the following licenses:

 * The **Third Flow plugin** is licensed under the [MIT license](http://opensource.org/licenses/MIT).